-Operational Limits & Reporting/Record keeping Requirements
+Operational Limits & Requirements

 The owner/operator of this equipment shall comply with the operational limits and requirements listed below.
-Records shall be kept on site for at least five years and shall be available for inspection by the Department.

 A. These fuel tanks are limited to using the vessel for storage of #2 diesel oil or greater, i.e. #1 diesel oil, kerosene, etc.